parkertoddbrooks/CLVR/README.md

 CLVR (klōvər) - v2.0.0

-A macOS utility that automatically renames duplicated files with timestamps.
+A macOS utility that automatically appends timestamps to duplicated file names.

-App Process:
-- Command-D on 'filename.file-extension' > 'filename copy.file-extension' renamed to 'filename--YYYY-MM-DD--HH-MM-SS.file-extension'
+##How to Use:
+1. Select any file and press Command-D to duplicate it.
+2. The duplicated file, initially named filename `copy.file-extension`, will be automatically renamed to `filename--YYYY-MM-DD--HH-MM-SS.file-extension`.

 Key features:
 - Low impact background operations